stefan-cooper/SpigotUHC/README.md

 enable.death.chat=true
 # (optional) turn off all leaves having chance of dropping apples (by default this is on)
 all.trees.spawn.apples=false
+# (optional) turn off damage from ender pearls (by default, this is off)
+disable.ender.pearl.damage=false
 ```

 ## Commands